 Heat the oil in a large skillet over medium heat; brown chops on both sides.

-Reduce heat and place onion on top of chops; add water, cover and simmer for 15 minutes.
+Place onion on top of chops; add water, cover and simmer for 15 minutes.

-Simmer for 25 minutes or until chops are very tender.
+Sprinkle with paprika; cover and simmer for 25 minutes or until chops are very tender.

 This baked recipe makes a great meal-in-one when learning how to cook pork chops.